MaterializeInc/materialize/doc/developer/sqllogictest.md

 For tests that involve object Ids (such as certain `EXPLAIN` tests and those that consult the introspection tables), `reset-server` should be used at the start of the .slt file.
-For tests that manipulate clusters, `reset-server` should be used at the end of the .slt file.

 ### `simple` extension